Inside: DIY tassel garland tutorial

 I love the skinny, pretty DIY tassels that are adorning much this year.
-Here’s a tutorial on how to make them with wrapping paper, and I love how they look on a bright white pendant.
+Here’s a tutorial on how to make them with wrapping paper, and I love how they look on a pendant tassel light.
 BUT, there’s something to be said about a substantial frill and it’s graphics ability to turn a room into a party – right now!
 That is why I am so in love with this awesome mophead tassel garland!

 Don’t the sections look like colorful mop head DIY tassel garland!?!
 I sure think so… Much more fun than their skinnier tassel cousin.
 Lined up in a colorful display this garland will take your wall and make it the perfect backdrop for parties, showers, or impromptu photos sessions with the family.

 To make the DIY tassel garland; cut folded sheets of tissue paper in half and then fold each half into thirds.

 Pass the folded piece through the sewing machine to connect the layers, or hand sew (my style!).
 Before cutting the fringe, first cut the folds on the side by passing the scissors from the bottom to the stitched line.

 Then cut fringe!
 If you are using scissors, cut one-third of the stack at a time.
 If you have one, a rolling blade works divinely.
 Fluff the garland up and hang to enjoy.